Frequently Asked Questions - FAQ

 ICON-D2 vertical resolution

-XC Therm goes one step further: We download the weather model data with all model levels and use the same complex calculation (interpolation), as used by DWD and MeteoSwiss to calculate wind values to the exact meter.
-This allows us to offer highly detailed wind maps for any altitude above ground (AGL) and altitude above sea level (AMSL).
+XC Therm goes one step further: We download the weather model data with all model levels and use the same complex calculation (interpolation) as used by the German Meteorological Service, Deutscher Wetterdienst (DWD), and the Swiss Federal Office of Meteorology and Climatology, MeteoSwiss, to calculate wind values to the exact meter of altitude.
+This allows us to offer highly detailed wind maps for any altitude above ground (AGL) and above sea level (AMSL).
 The only limitation is the computing power of our servers.

-However, the exact wind values can always be viewed by tapping or clicking on the wind arrows.
+The exact wind values can always be viewed by tapping or clicking on the wind arrows.

 Java TopTask